 A completion certificate will be provided following a satisfactory completion inspection.

-Please note: if we are not contacted in respect of your application for 3 years, an additional charge of £140.00 + VAT will be applicable to re-open your application.
-Also, if you require a replacement completion certificate, a charge is applicable to cover the administration of this service.
+If you require a replacement completion certificate, a charge is applicable to cover the administration of this service.
+View information about the different levels of service we provide for a replacement completion certificate and how much it may cost.
 The completion certificate should be kept in a safe place as it will be required for future legal matters associated with the property e.g. re-mortgage, property sale etc.